benjaminion/upgrading-ethereum-book/src/book.md

     # Check that the epoch number and slot number are matching
     assert target.epoch == compute_epoch_at_slot(attestation.data.slot)

-    # Attestations target be for a known block.
-If target block is unknown, delay consideration until the block is found
+    # Attestation target must be for a known block.
+If target block is unknown, delay consideration until block is found
     assert target.root in store.blocks

     # Attestations must be for a known block.
 If block is unknown, delay consideration until the block is found